-FY.
-N1.
-N2 0.3333 EFTS OL, OC, DP 40 points Preparation of a thesis proposal/preliminary thesis research.
-Normally taken by students in the papers year for a Master's degree by papers and thesis.
+FY, N1, N2 0.3333 EFTS OL, OC, DP 40 points Preparation of a thesis proposal/preliminary thesis research.
+Normally taken by students in the papers year for

 Note: The non-standard period for this paper takes place over approximately 12 months to accommodate field work requirements.
 The remainder of the work will be carried out over 7 to 9 months, involving an average of 12 to 16 hours of work per week.